 Services that are not counselling services under the Family Support Package

 Financial Advice/planning or financial management services, cannot be funded under the Family Support Package.
-Financial advice/planning is quite distinct to financial counselling.
-Financial counselling provides information, support and advocacy to assist people in financial difficulty, particularly those with debt related issues.
-Financial advice/planning addressed more involved financial issues including investing, superannuation, retirement planning, estate planning, risk management, insurance and taxation.
+Financial advice/planning is quite distinct to financial counselling and addresses complex financial issues including investing, superannuation, retirement planning, estate planning, risk management, insurance and taxation.
+Note: Financial counselling provides more straightforward information, support and advocacy to assist people in financial difficulty, particularly those with debt related issues.

 As outlined in section 5.3 of the Rehabilitation Policy Library, clinical medical treatment costs cannot be funded under a veteran’s rehabilitation program.
 Additionally, ‘alternative’ therapies, which DVA does not fund for veterans as medical treatment, cannot be funded for family members under the Family Support Package.
 DVA Factsheet HSV131 - Alternative Therapies contains further information.

 220.127.116.11.3 Funding for counselling